FMInference/FlexiGen/README.md

 If you do not have enough GPU/CPU memory, here are a few things you can try.
 They save more memory but run slower.

+- Do not pin weights adding `--pin-weight 0`.
+This can reduce the weight memory usage on CPU by around 20%.
 - Enable weight compression by adding `--compress-weight`.
+This can reduce the weight memory usage by around 70%.
 - Offload weights to disk by using `--percent 0 0 100 0 100 0`.
+This requires very little CPU and GPU memory.

 ## Roadmap
 We plan to work on the following features.
 Community contributions are welcome.